 - Summer of Tech, an industry run not-for-profit match making service for internships

-- Bi-weekly industry talks hosted on our Kelburn campus for our IT students (organised by Summer of Tech)
+- Bi-weekly industry talks hosted on our Kelburn campus for tech students (organised by Summer of Tech)

 - Careers and Employment, advertise jobs targeted at students and recent graduates